 Like almost every other state, Georgia has passed legislation requiring vehicle owners to carry certain minimum amounts of liability car insurance, in the event that they cause a traffic accident on the state's roads and highways.
-In this article, we'll explain Georgia's minimum coverage rules, and we'll touch on other key details related to auto insurance in Georgia.
+In this article, we'll discuss:

 Georgia requires that the owner of a motor vehicle carry liability insurance on his or her vehicle.
 The minimum liability coverage you are required to carry in Georgia is:

 You can (and in some situations should) carry more coverage to protect you in case a serious crash results in significant car accident injuries and vehicle damage.
 Remember, once policy limits are exhausted, you are personally on the financial hook, so higher insurance limits can help protect your personal assets in the event of a serious crash.